-Jessica L. Alexander, is a senior research assistant at NIET.
+Jessica L. Alexander, is a senior research assistant at National Institute for Excellence in Teaching.
 Prior to joining the research and evaluation team, she assisted NIET's operations as a support services specialist.
 She has a bachelor's degree in sociology from the University of California, Los Angeles where she was actively involved in several programs supporting underserved youth, including Mentorship and UniCamp.